I. Purpose

 - risks, including any data classified as High Risk or Moderate Risk as defined by the 4-OP-H-25.01 Data Security Standard

-- alternative compensating control(s) to be adopted that would achieve the intended security goal
+- alternative compensating control(s) to be adopted that would achieve the intended security goal and provide acceptable risk mitigation

 - description of data involved and unique, project-specific or environment-specific risks associated with non-compliance